- What is a Multi-Type Assessment?

 With the first option, the types are shown from the highest scoring to the lowest for each respondent.

-The second option allows you to set the exact ordering for each respondent regardless of how they score in each type.
+The third option allows you to set the exact ordering for each respondent regardless of how they score in each type.

 Select the Chart Type #